lue-bird/elm-parser-tricks/performance.md

 case on the incoming parser, apply.

-If we instead use `map` directly on the parser, we just case on it, and apply a given function.
+If we instead use `map` directly on the parser, we just case on it and apply a given function.

 #### replace `succeed (\) |. first |= second` by `first |> continueWith (map (\) second)`